• Double-bridge static cone penetrometer

 B. Delete all calibration data

-Communication, Format: TXT text file
+Communication, format: TXT text file

-Date: 06:06:04 Number: 001 Well No.: 111
+Date: 06:06:04 Number: 001 Well Number: 111

 #JK00001 Static Exploration Type: 1 #JK00001 represents the data ID